ALTIBASE/Documents/Manuals/Tools/Altibase_trunk/eng/Altibase 3rd Party Connector Guide.md

 #### I want to see Binary Data type as Hex.

 DBeaver's default setting displays binary data as a String type.
-To view binary data as Hex, users need to make some adjustments to the settings.
+To view binary data as Hex, users need to change the setting.

 ![binarytype1](media/DBeaver/binarytype1.png)